NCBI-Hackathons/MutPredMerge/README.md

 Workflow
 --------
-* Snakemake - use snakemake as the workflow system - at first it looked like this would not be possible.
+* Snakemake: at first it looked like this would not be possible.
 When Snakemake was installed with conda, and then run, an error resulted.
 The output has several python messages and a final message pointing to an issue with a datrie dependencie.
 Google Searches with snakemake datrie yielded:
 (1) https://bitbucket.org/snakemake/snakemake/issues/934/installation-failed-in-python-37 and
 (2) https://github.com/pytries/datrie/issues/52 indicating the error was related to snakemake's dependencie on datrie.
 The thread in (1) hinted to the solution in it's last message (2018-12-19) and (2) provided an additional explaination with the workaround by andersgs (2018-07-05)